xdrip/xdrip_docs/docs/troubleshoot/reinstall.md

 1. [Backup settings and database](#backup)
 2. Send yourself both settings and database backups, or copy them to a computer.
+2. If this old phone is connected to a sensor or a bridge, make sure to [disable collection](../../install/datasource/#changing-data-source) so that it won't interfere when you start using your new phone.
+2. If this old phone was master for xDrip+ sync followers, [remove the master role](../../use/sync/#be-master-for-followers).

 On the new phone: